95chenjz/Final_Project/README.md

-Create a FORK of this repository to store your code, data, and documentation for the final project.
-Detailed instructions for this assignment are in the course Moodle site.
-The reason I'm asking you to fork this empty repository instead of creating a stand-alone repository is that it will be much easier for me and all students in the course to find all of our projects for code review and for grading.
-You can even get code review from students in the other section of IS590PR this way.

-Even though your fork of this repository shall be public, you'll still need to explicitly add any students on your team as Collaborators in the Settings.
-That way you can grant them write privileges.

-DELETE these lines from TEMPLATE up.

-TEMPLATE for your report:

 # Title: Trade-off of Three Pack-opening Strategies in Hearthstone —— Using Monte Carlo Simulation

 ## Team Member(s): Jianzhang Chen, Xiaokai Cui, Yichong Guo
-(Note: Don't put your email addresses here (which is public).
-If a student wants their NAME hidden as well, due to optional FERPA regulations, they can be listed purely by their GitHub ID).

 # Monte Carlo Simulation Scenario & Purpose:
-(be sure to read the instructions given in course Moodle)

 There are four rules for opening packs in Hearthstone:
 1. Each pack contains 5 cards.
 2. There are maximum numbers for each type of cards: 2 Common, 2 Rare, 2 Epic and 1 Legendary.